 SFGate reports that many Californians are buying secondhand fire trucks for around $17,000 for a 1995 Japanese model, they’re a lot easier on the wallet than their new counterparts.

 Where are they buying these fire trucks?
 Craigslist, of course.
 Seriously.

-And due to the prevalence of wildfires in California over the recent years, it appears they will allow you to setup a private firefighting team which caters to local, and rich, residents.
+And due to the prevalence of wildfires in California over the recent years, it appears they will allow you to set up a private firefighting team that caters to local, and rich, residents.